syslabcom/slc.clicktracker/README.txt

     createlang plpgsql tracking

-5. In your plone site, Configure go to Site Setup, ClickTracker Setings, then configure slc.clicktracker with the DSN:
+5. In your plone site, go to Site Setup, ClickTracker Setings, then configure slc.clicktracker with the DSN:

     dbname=tracking